spryker/spryker-docs/docs/dg/dev/acp/app-composition-platform-installation.md

 To make your project ACP-ready, different update steps are necessary depending on the template version on which your project was started:

 - SCCOS product release [202211.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202211.0/release-notes-202211.0.html) includes a basic ACP setup.
-All ACP modules (apps and platform) requiere updates.
+All ACP modules (apps and platform) require updates.

 - SCCOS product release [202311.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202311.0/release-notes-202311.0.html) or later: you can skip the configuration step described in this document.